stacks-network/stacks-core/api/api_v1.md

 search_users

 #### description:
 Takes in a search query and returns a list of results that match the search.
-The query is matched against +passnames, full names, and twitter handles.
+The query is matched against +usernames, full names, and twitter handles.

 #### response_description:
 Returns an array of results, where each result has a \"profile\" object.